Architecting Events for ROI: The Fastest Path to Buyers

 Buyers, Not Tire Kickers

-People who attend events are invested.
-Attendees have given their time, money, and attention.
-Attendees expect a return in the form of useful sessions, workshops, and connections.
+People who show up at an event are invested.
+They’ve given their time, money, and attention and expect a return in the form of useful sessions, workshops, and connections.

-Compare that to someone who clicks download on a piece of content.
-There is little else besides providing an email address.
-An email address represents an investment in the solution.
+Someone who clicks “download” on a piece of content is different.
+That click provides little other than providing an email address that represents an investment in your solution.

 Event attendees give off clear signals.
-Questions about pricing, deployments, and integrations are clues.
-These clues indicate attendees moved past assessment.
-Attendees are seriously considering how to implement the solution.
+Questions about pricing, deployments, integrations are the clues that they’ve moved past assessment.
+Event attendees are seriously considering how to implement your solution.

 The Mistake Most Companies Make

 Registration numbers and attendance metrics are often treated as results.
-These metrics can be deceiving.
+Those registration numbers and attendance metrics are deceiving.
 A big-name speaker might draw a crowd.
-These numbers do not translate to purchasing.
+A big-name speaker does not translate to purchasing.

-Purchasing happens when buyer sentiment is catered to at every point in the event cycle.
-Organizations that do this well start with detailed goal setting long before they lock down dates and venues.
-This is the difference between an event designed for ROI and an event chasing vanity metrics.
+Purchasing happens when you cater to buyer sentiment at every point in the event cycle.
+The organizations that do this well start with detailed goal setting long before they lock down dates or venues.
+That process is the difference between an event designed for ROI and one chasing vanity metrics.

 Architecting for ROI

 A strong attendee experience is expected.
-Winning events distinguish themselves by how they use data.
-Data is used throughout the cycle to anticipate buyer needs.
-Data moves attendees from the marketing funnel into the sales funnel.
+The difference between winning events is how you use data throughout the cycle to anticipate buyer needs.
+That data use moves buyers from the marketing funnel into the sales funnel.

 Formats matter.
-Formats matter only if they are aligned to where the buyer is.
-Formats such as roundtables, workshops, and 1:1 matchmaking can work.
-These formats move the buyer to the next milestone.
+Formats matter only if formats align to where the buyer is.
+Roundtables, workshops, and 1:1 matchmaking can all work.
+Those formats work only if the formats move the buyer to the next milestone.
 Misalignment creates confusion and delay.

 The best call to action is immediate.
-Conversations at an event are captured in real time.
-Conversations are pipelined directly to sales.
-This keeps momentum alive.
-This turns dialogue into pipeline and closed business.
+When conversations at an event are captured in real time and pipelined directly to sales, momentum stays alive.
+That pipeline turns dialogue into pipeline and closed business.

 Proof It Works

-The past several years have seen heavy overinvestment in trade shows.
-The problem is proving ROI when the event or the data is not controlled.
+The past few years have seen heavy overinvestment in trade shows.
+The problem is proving ROI when you do not control the event or the data.

-Enterprises that run hundreds or thousands of their own events gain cumulative differentiation.
+Enterprises that run hundreds or thousands of their own events gain something different.
+Cumulative differentiation is the result.
 Each event adds to the data.
-Each event adds to relationships.
+Each event adds to the relationships.
 Each event adds to institutional knowledge.
-That is leverage that compounds over time.
+That compounding leverage grows over time.

 The metrics that matter are sales pipeline metrics.
 Did the event accelerate deals?
 Did the event deliver higher-quality opportunities than other channels?

-In a digital world where prospects can stay invisible, the in-person event gives you visibility, including data and emotion.
-The in-person event also provides the chance to show passion for the solution.
-Other channels cannot compete with that.
+In a digital world, prospects can stay invisible.
+An in-person event gives visibility.
+Visibility includes data and emotion.
+An in-person event also gives the chance to show passion for your solution.
+Other channels can’t compete with that.

 Scale Turns Events Into a Moat